Laurens Vanthoor: 2022: Deutsche Tourenwagen Masters

 In 2022 Vanthoor participated in the Deutsche Tourenwagen Masters for SSR Performance, driving a Porsche 911 GT3 R.

 Hypercar career

 For the 2023 season, Vanthoor moved into the Hypercar class of the FIA World Endurance Championship, partnering Kévin Estre and André Lotterer at the Porsche Penske Motorsport works team.
+The trio finished took their first podium at Portimão and finished third again in Fuji, where Vanthoor impressed by taking the lead at the start before holding it for the subsequent two hours against the Toyotas.
+Vanthoor and his teammates finished sixth in the standings, beating the sister car by ten points.

+In 2024, Vanthoor, Estre, and Lotterer returned to the WEC in Porsche's #6.
+At the season-opening Qatar 1812 km race, the team took their first victory with the 963 in a podium lockout for the chassis.
+Throughout the season, the team scored four more podiums, including another race win at the 2024 6 Hours of Fuji, all contributing to winning the 2024 FIA WEC Hypercar World Endurance Drivers' Championship overall.

+In 2025, Vanthoor won the 2025 24 Hours of Daytona with Felipe Nasr and Nick Tandy after starting the endurance race in 3rd.

 Racing record

 Career summary

 † As Vanthoor was a guest driver, he was ineligible for points.